skateboard/divvy-gen/README.md

 <br />

 # Reason
-My reason for open sourcing this, I made this gen as free lance dev work but since AYCD added it their is no point in keeping it private.
+My reason for open sourcing this, I made this gen as free lance dev work but since AYCD added it there is no point in keeping it private.
 Enjoy :)

 # Basic Config